-- condition, including roofs, facades, and systems. - Build climate resilience through stormwater and coastal flood mitigation measures. - Coordinate depot projects to optimize investments in state-of-good-repair and zero-emission charging infrastructure. - storage at facilities targeted for capital investment.
+- Continue component investment at depots and replacing components and equipment that are in poor or marginal condition, including roofs, facades, and systems. - Build climate resilience through stormwater and coastal flood mitigation measures. - Coordinate depot projects to optimize investments in state-of-good-repair and zero-emission charging infrastructure. - Explore low-emission HVAC and renewable energy generation solutions such as solar photovoltaics and energy storage at facilities targeted for capital investment.